U

 Healthy NewsWorks partners with classroom teachers to deliver three school-based programs that develop student literacy skills and enhance health knowledge:

 • Core Reporters (grades 3-8): a series of up to 24 lessons that develop students’ interviewing, writing, reporting, and research skills.
 Students create and publish school-based health newspapers and digital media on topics relevant to their peers and communities.
-Our 2022-23 theme is “Caring for Our Earth and Ourselves.”
-Students will report about and reflect on environmental issues and how kids can make a difference.
-They will also contribute to Healthy NewsWorks’ new print and e-magazine.
+Our 2024-25 theme is “Making Good Decisions.”
+Students will report about and reflect on topics such as getting enough sleep, dealing with peer pressure, and coping with challenging situations.
+They also can contribute to Healthy NewsWorks’ videos and print and e-magazine.

 • Cub Reporters (grades K-3): a junior reporting program that includes three tracks: Hearty Kids (5 lessons on heart health), Super Snackers (5 lessons on nutrition), and Kind Kids (5 lessons on social/emotional skills).
 Classrooms may complete one, two, or all tracks.
 Each lesson helps students learn and practice reading, writing, research, and reporting skills.
 Reporters help write and illustrate a junior section for their school’s health newspaper.